postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-installation.md

 ## Linux installation

-Run the following command to install the Postman CLI for Linux.
+Run the following command to install the Postman CLI for the latest Linux version.
 This will download an install script and run it.
 The install script creates a `/usr/local/bin` directory if it does not exist yet, then installs a `postman` binary there.

 ``` bash
 curl -o- "https://dl-cli.pstmn.io/install/linux64.sh" | bash